 - To help reduce the unhealthy saturated fat (and mess): Don’t fry your chicken cordon bleu.
 Instead, bake it with extra virgin olive oil (or cook it using your air fryer).
 It will still come out crispy and golden on the outside while staying juicy on the inside.

-- To reduce the sodium: Substitute bread crumbs typically used for the crust with almond meal.
+- To reduce the refined carbs: Substitute bread crumbs typically used for the crust with almond meal.
 Store-bought breadcrumbs usually have high amounts of sodium and — yikes — corn syrup.

-How Do You Keep Cheese From Running Out Of Chicken Cordon Bleu?
+How To Keep The Cheese From Running Out

 To keep the cheese intact in chicken cordon blue, I make sure to roll it into the chicken wrap really, really tight.
 Doing so allows it to stay together.
 In fact, I never needed to use toothpicks with this method.